DFKI-NLP/tohyve-services/text_to_speech_conversion/README.md

 **English: ~ 0.047 secs**

-N.B: These number depends of sentence length.
+N.B: These number depends on sentence length.

-We calculate average from 20 german sentences and 20 english sentences.
+We calculate the average from 20 German sentences and 20 English sentences.

 German Sentences: